- Published on

 Results

-I tested on small views, running both TM1 and Airflow locally with an OK internet connection.
-I was able to transfer small datasets (<10mb) relatively quickly but I've not done any serious testing and, obviously, scalability would be a concern.
+I tested on small views, running TM1 and Airflow locally.
+I was able to transfer small datasets (less than 10mb) relatively quickly but I've not done any serious testing and, obviously, scalability would be a concern.
 For pulling large volumes of data, a good understanding of TM1, and the model itself, would be required to develop a sensible strategy.
-That said, it should work for in some cases such as where summary data is required for a Tableau dashboard.
+That said, it should work in some cases such as where summary data is required for a Tableau dashboard.
 Additionally, I'd expect exporting cube data via TI first would prove faster in many cases.

 Custom Operators